What is the purpose of a Consulting Engagement?

 - The damages were as a result of the negligence.

 What is an Accountant's Liability for Detecting Fraud (Under Normal Circumstances)?

 It is not the accountant's job to find fraud and they are not normally liable for not detecting it

-When can a client be sued for failing to detect fraud?
+When can a CPA be sued for failing to detect fraud?

 When has an accountant committed fraud?

 - Damages: Client has actual damages.

 Reasonable Reliance: Client reasonably relied on the misinformation.

 What is Scienter?

 - To report something knowing it is false.